junxit/us-congress-bills-110/metadata.md

 - 2007-06-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 209.
 - 2007-06-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8312; text as passed Senate: CR S8312)
 - 2007-06-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8312; text as passed Senate: CR S8312)
+- 2007-06-25 — Message on Senate action sent to the House.
+- 2007-06-25 — Received in the House.
+- 2007-06-25 — Referred to the House Committee on Oversight and Government Reform.